-Thankfully for hockey, the building was the dream of Woonsocket resident and textile executive, Hubert C. Milot, an avid hockey enthusiast who recognized our state’s passion for the game and was committed to invest in and manage it.
+Thankfully for Rhode Island hockey, the building was the dream of Providence resident and textile executive, Hubert C. Milot, an avid hockey enthusiast who recognized our state’s passion for the game and was committed to invest in and manage it.
 At the time, most other buildings of this type were simply assembly halls, built as economic engines for their respective communities and not equipped with a feature like an ice rink.

 Milot’s dream was championed by U.S. Senator Jesse H. Metcalf, who headed the committee charged with forming the corporation that would control and promote the facility.
 It would be known as “Rhode Island Auditorium, Inc.” An aggregate mortgage of $300,000 was in place with the balance for construction to be raised by investor stock issue.

 Its location at the now fabled 1111 North Main Street address, was selected for its “accessibility from the most popular centers of the State…at the very heart of the most populous area of the State and available for interscholastic athletic meets, conventions, balls, carnivals, ice hockey and the like.”
 The development of the area, which included the nearby 13,000-seat Providence Cycledrome, home of the NFL’s Providence Steam Roller, was spurred by North Main Street having recently been designated as Route 1 by the U.S. Highway System and that it would be serviced by public streetcars.